ibigen/PHASEfilter/docs/how_to_use.rst

 -  vcf2 - has he variants called from the ref2.
 It is the hit;
 -  out_vcf - has the file with with results: 1) passed variants; 2) heterozygous; 3) LOH variants;

+You can use a chain if exists:

+-  chain - chain from haplotype A to haplotype B, in previous example;

 Four possible files will be created after the commands ends: